k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Upgrade/Fabric_Space_Upgrade.md

 ![image](https://github.com/k2view-academy/K2View-Academy/assets/104299047/4bae6090-46ad-4c4a-a73f-1169d22d7ac8)

-# Fabric Space Upgrade and Rollback Procedure
+# Fabric Kubernetes Space Upgrade/Rollback Procedure
 This document details the upgrade and rollback procedure for upgrading the Fabric application that runs on a Kubernetes cluster.
 Here's the updated upgrade and rollback procedure for the Fabric application running on Kubernetes.
 Step 1 has been modified to include a command that lists the `fabric-deployment`, container versions, and their state.